Sara Sorribes Tormo: 2016–17: Breakthrough in singles, major debut & top 100

-Sara started 2017 with two losses in qualifying, at Shenzhen Open and Hobart International, but then she got into the main draw at Australian Open.
-At Australian Open, she faced No. 5 seed Karolína Plíšková, but won only two games.
-At Hungarian Open, she lost in the first round to Hsieh Su-wei, while at Malaysian Open, she got to the second round, where she lost to Duan Yingying in three-sets.
-For the first time, Sara entered Indian Wells Open in qualifying, where she succeed in getting to the main draw.
-In the first round, she defeated Ekaterina Makarova, her first win at any Premier 5/Premier Mandatory tournament, but in the second round, she wasn't good enough for No. 6 seed Agnieszka Radwańska.
-After this result, on 20 March 2017 Sara debuted in the top 100, reaching a rank of 99.
-At the Miami Open, she also entered tournament in qualifying, but this time she wasn't successful, losing to Madison Brengle in final stage of qualification.
+Sara started 2017 with two losses in qualifying, at Shenzhen Open and Hobart International, but then entered the main draw of the Australian Open.
+She faced No. 5 seed Karolína Plíšková but won only two games.
+At the Hungarian Ladies Open, she lost in the first round to Hsieh Su-wei, while at the Malaysian Open, she advanced to the second round, where she lost to Duan Yingying in three sets.
+For the first time, Sara in qualified for the Indian Wells Open.
+In the first round, she defeated Ekaterina Makarova, her first win at any Premier 5/Mandatory tournament, but in the second round, she wasn't good enough for sixth seed Agnieszka Radwańska.
+With this result, Sara debuted in the top 100 on 20 March 2017, reaching No. 99.
+At the Miami Open, she lost in the final stage of qualifying to Madison Brengle.
 At Monterrey Open, she got to the second round, where she lost to countrymate Carla Suárez Navarro.
-Then, Sara finally got more recognizable result, reaching her first WTA semifinal at Copa Colsanitas, where countrymate Lara Arruabarrena stopped her from reaching her first WTA final.
+Finally, she recorded more recognizable results, reaching her first WTA semifinal at the Copa Colsanitas, where countrymate Lara Arruabarrena stopped her from reaching her first WTA Tour final.
 On 8 May 2017, Sara got to her then-best career ranking of 79, which was also her best ranking until 2019.
-At the Madrid Open, Sara lost in the first round to Samantha Stosur for the second year in a row.
-At Italian Open, she failed in qualifying, losing to CiCi Bellis.
+At the Madrid Open, she lost in the first round to Samantha Stosur for the second year in a row.
+At the Italian Open, she failed in qualifying losing to CiCi Bellis.
 At the French Open, Sara lost to Timea Bacsinszky in straight sets.
-In the grass season, Sara didn't do well, losing in the first round of Mallorca Open to Anastasia Pavlyuchenkova, as well as the first round of Wimbledon to Naomi Osaka.
+The grass season didn't end well, losing in the first rounds of the Mallorca Open to Anastasia Pavlyuchenkova, and Wimbledon to Naomi Osaka.
 In the second part of the clay-court season, Sara made her second career WTA semifinal at the Swiss Open.
 During her semifinal match against Kiki Bertens, after finishing the first set, Sara was forced to retire due to left wrist injury.
 At the Cincinnati Open, she lost in first round of qualifying to Monica Puig.
 Losing to Kurumi Nara in first round of US Open, Sara completed participation at all four Grand Slam events.
-By the end of 2017 season, Sara reached the quarterfinals at Korea Open and Tianjin Open.
+By the end of 2017 season, she reached the quarterfinals of the Korea Open and Tianjin Open.
 She failed in qualifying for the China Open, losing to Andrea Petkovic in the final stage.